maxsitt/insect-detect-docs/docs/software/pisetup.md

 ## First boot and IP address search

-If you already have the PiJuice Zero pHAT connected to your Raspberry Pi, insert the micro USB cable (connected to your battery, laptop or power supply) into the PiJuice USB micro input.
+If you already have the PiJuice Zero pHAT (+ PiJuice battery) connected to your Raspberry Pi, insert the micro USB cable (connected to your battery, laptop or power supply) into the PiJuice USB micro input.
 Power on the Raspberry Pi with a short single press on the PiJuice **SW1** button (on the left and marked green in the following picture).

-If your are working without the PiJuice at the moment, insert your micro USB cable connected to a power supply into the **PWR IN** USB micro input of the Raspberry Pi.
+If your are working without the PiJuice at the moment, insert your micro USB cable connected to a power supply, battery or laptop into the **PWR IN** USB micro input on the outer side of the Raspberry Pi.
 The first boot will take a little bit longer, as all of the custom configuration has to be enabled.
+Wait until the green LED stops blinking (about 5 min) before moving on.

 ![PiJuice Zero buttons](https://user-images.githubusercontent.com/3359418/72735262-5cb7c480-3b93-11ea-8a51-a9f4ccec81ce.png){ width="500" }

-You can connect to the RPi via SSH by using the hostname, that you set during the RPi OS installation (e.g. `raspberrypi`).
+You can connect to the RPi via SSH by using the hostname, that you set during the RPi OS installation (e.g. `raspberrypi`) in the [following step](#remote-ssh-connection).
 If you did not set a hostname or don't know it, you will have to connect to the RPi by using its IP address.

 To be able to connect to the Pi in VS Code via SSH without using the hostname, we will first have to find its IP address in the WiFi network.
 There are